stefandd/Tic4/README.md

 # Tic4
 A simple 4x4 Tic Tac Toe playing AI in Lua and Lobster.
 In addition to four in a row (or column or diagonal), four in a square also win.
-Other than playing with [Lobster](http://aardappel.github.io/lobster/README_FIRST.html) as a language, I also wanted to benchmark both languages using constructs that are as equivalent as possible.
+Other than playing with [Lobster](http://aardappel.github.io/lobster/README_FIRST.html) as a language that was new to me but which I quite liked, I also wanted to benchmark both languages using constructs that are as equivalent as possible.
+The <em>negamax</em> modules contain a generic negamax implementation and the <em>tic4</em> files implement the specific rules for this 4x4 TTT variant.

 Winning conditions:
 <p>